Q: How, when and why did you begin?

 Q: What do I need to be a volunteer?

 A: Once your volunteer trip is confirmed, you will need a valid Passport.
-You will also need to apply for a Chinese Visa at the Chinese Consulate neares to your city.
+You will also need to apply for a Chinese Visa at the Chinese Consulate nearest to your city.
 You can apply for a one time or multi-entry visa, depending on if you plan on returning to China in the future!
-Although not require, we highly recommend the following shots shots: Hep A, Hep B, Tetanus, Rabies.
+Although not required, we recommend the following shots shots: Hep A, Hep B, Tetanus, Rabies.
 You'll also need a love for animals and a big heart!

 Q: What does 'flight volunteer' mean?

 A: An integral part of our mission is to get our rescues out of China and into new forever homes.
 Part of the volunteer experience is, if possible, flying back with our rescues to connect them with one of our designated rescue partners for rehoming.
 Although not required, we highly encourage our volunteers to participate in this aspect of our mission.
 We will work with you to arrange the return flight logistics so that your return flight allows the transport of our rescues and that they go to the appropriate destination.
 While we cover the costs of the animals' flight out of China, we welcome fundraising for this aspect of the experience, as flight transport fees are quite costly.

 Q: How do the animals fly out of China?